varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/chapter-4-dir/mdp.md

 (content:references:markov-chains)=
 ## Markov chains
-A Markov chain is a stochastic model describing a sequence of possible events where the probability of each of these events depends only on the current state of the system, and not on past system states.
-A system's state space and time (much like probability) can be either discrete or continuous; for most of the applications we'll be interested in, we'll focus on discrete time and discrete finite state spaces.
+A Markov chain is a stochastic model describing a sequence of possible events where the probability of each of these events depends only on the system’s current state and not on past system states.
+A system's state space and time (much like a probability) can be either discrete or continuous; for most of the applications we'll be interested in, we'll focus on discrete time and discrete finite state spaces.

 (content:references:discrete-time-markov-chains)=
-### Discrete time Markov chains
+### Discrete-time Markov chains
 A discrete-time Markov chain is a sequence of random variables $X_{1}$, $X_{2}$, $X_{3}$, ..., $X_{n}$ that have the [Markov property](https://en.wikipedia.org/wiki/Markov_property), i.e., the probability of moving to the _next state_ depends only on the _present state_ and not on the _previous states_:

 ```{math}